 One thing to note here though is that those who are likely to get the most use out of a handbrake and shifter will probably be rally fans, and given you need both to get the most immersive experience, a 2-in-1 product doesn’t really make too much sense.
 However, if you just want a high-quality shifter and already own or don’t need a handbrake, this is still a great option.

 Due to this equipment being made to automotive proportions, you’re able to switch out the standard black handle for whatever gear knob you wish.
 A Sparco one to match the box branding would make the whole thing that much cooler!
 Overall, it’s an excellent choice, albeit a bit more expensive than our other options.

 - Magnetic sensors don’t degrade over time

-I hope that the above list had a gear stick shifter for everybody who chose to read these product reviews!
-It really was a struggle for me to pick between the Logitech Driving Force and the ThrustMaster TH8A shifters, and it all depends on what you’re looking for as to which shifter you choose.
+Picking the right shifter for your sim racing setup largely comes down to personal preference and considering what kind of racing you enjoy the most.
+It really was a struggle for me to pick between the Logitech Driving Force and the Thrustmaster TH8A shifters, and it all depends on what you’re looking for as to which shifter you choose.

 I created and have been writing on this site since 2019, collaborating with drivers, coaches, engineers and manufacturers to provide you with the most reliable information about motorsport.
 Find out more about me here.